BOOK | BLOG

 Having been a final judge on the “Help Heal L.A.” contest, I only heard a small fraction of the entries, but I understand from the preliminary judges that people in Iowa were writing songs about how to solve the problems on the streets of L.A.
 And of course, on top of their blatant lack of authenticity, they were preaching as well.
 Strike three.

-The final point I’d like to make on the subject of reality in songwriting is, I don’t care how popular country music may be.
-If you really prefer those major ninth chords and cryptic lyrics, please stop writing what you call country songs.
+The final point I’d like to make on the subject of reality in songwriting is, I don’t care how popular country music is now.
+If you really prefer those major seventh chords and cryptic lyrics, please stop writing country songs.
 Don’t you think Nashville can smell your pandering from 2000 miles away?
 Your style should be based on reality too.

 I should acknowledge Nik Venet for some of my viewpoint on this, because when he produced my fourth album, he encouraged me to be who I am, and to write what I know, to be totally truthful as a writer and a performer, as well.
-You see, I was guilty of what I’m warning others about.
 I had taken a vacation from artistic integrity and was really enjoying myself writing what I later discovered to be mindless dance music.
-Now I understand the full meaning of his comment to me when he heard what I was doing.
+Now I understand the full meaning of his comment to me when he heard it.
 “Get real,” he said.
 And so I did.